vp655/RouteAnalytics/README.md

 - six==1.16.0

 If you install via pip as shown above, these versions (or compatible ones) will be pulled in automatically.
 For maximum reproducibility, you can pin them explicitly in your own environment.

+If you install outside the virtual environment and have these packages already installed there may be errors.

 # Common Errors and Fixes